 change its makeup in a year.
 Named teams are at liberty to adopt personal or silly but non-offensive names.

-- In the individual competition an archer can shoot up to six scores (for a team), and the best three of six scores count.
+- In the individual competition an archer can shoot as many scores as they like (for a team), and the best three scores count.

 - A solo archer can shoot as an individual, however, it will still necessary to set up a team.
 One archer calls her solo team 'MeByMyself'.